-This indicator can be disaggregated by donor, recipient country, type of finance, type of aid, trade policy and regulations and trade related adjustment sub-sectors, etc..
+This indicator can be disaggregated by type of flow (ODA or OOF), by donor, recipient country, type of finance, type of aid, sub-sector, etc.

 6. Comparability / deviation from international standards

 Sources of discrepancies:

 DAC statistics are standardized on a calendar year basis for all donors and may differ from fiscal year data available in budget documents for some countries.